 Checkpoints

-hob automatically saves and restores your entire workspace state.
+hob automatically saves and restores your entire workspace state, per project.

-Every time you close hob, your workspace state is saved.
-When you reopen the same project, everything comes back exactly as you left it — pane layout, agent conversations, terminal history, and draft input.
+hob saves your workspace state continuously and restores it when you reopen a project — everything comes back exactly as you left it: pane layout, agent conversations, terminal history, and draft input.
+There's no "Checkpoints" button to find; it's always on.

 What's saved